 Congress Recognizes National Public Safety Telecommunicators Week

-Bipartisan resolutions were introduced in the House and Senate last week supporting the goals and ideals of National Public Safety Telecommunicators Week (NPSTW).
-The resolutions honor and recognize the important and lifesaving contributions of public safety telecommunications professionals in the United States.
+Bipartisan resolutions were introduced in the House and Senate in April to support the goals and ideals of National Public Safety Telecommunicators Week.

 APCO International Guidance on Requesting 9-1-1 Traffic in IP-Based Format